soimort/translate-shell/index.md

         Do not listen to the translation.
     -no-translate
         Do not translate anything when using -speak.
+    -download-audio
+        Download the audio to the current directory.
+    -download-audio-as FILENAME
+        Download the audio to the specified file.

 Terminal paging and browsing options:
     -v, -view